Admissions Question: August 23

 The best way I can explain what a specialty is, is to compare it to getting a minor, or an emphasis within your major, in college.
 You should look at it as though law is your “major” and if you want to focus your electives in a certain area then you can get an emphasis, or “certificate”, in that area.
 It is not required to specialize in law school, just as it is not required to ever get a minor in college.
 It is simply a way to show that you have pursued a particular area of interest.
 It is also a way for law schools to promote an area of law in which it feels it is particularly strong.

-For example, at Lewis & Clark Law School we have eight certificate programs – Animal Law, Business & Commercial Law, Criminal Law, Environmental & Natural Resources Law, Global Law, Intellectual Property Law, Public Interest Law and Tax Law.
+For example, at Lewis & Clark Law School we have eight certificate programs – Animal Law, Business & Commercial Law, Criminal Law, Environmental & Natural Resources Law, Intellectual Property Law, International Law, Public Interest Law, and Tax Law.
 While we offer specialties, our students can study several other subject areas and our graduates end up practicing many different types of law, including employment law, international law, health law, immigration law, family law, Indian law, civil rights law, and much, much more.

 About forty percent of our students pursue a certificate in one of our specialties mentioned above.
 Although they are taking focused classes, they also still have room to take courses outside of their specialty area.
 The other sixty percent are taking a mix of courses in many different subject areas.
 Students are also welcome to take courses within specialized areas without having to follow the set requirements for the certificate.
 In sum, there is a lot of flexibility to pursue many interests.